Mdsomratakbor/Github-Tutorial/Git Pull.md

 ### Git pull discussion

-You can think of git pull as Git's version of svn update.
+`You can think of git pull as Git's version of svn update.
 It’s an easy way to synchronize your local repository with upstream changes.
-The following diagram explains each step of the pulling process.
+The following diagram explains each step of the pulling process.`

 <img src="https://wac-cdn.atlassian.com/dam/jcr:60943ee2-bec2-4433-8216-885c4bd3c2b9/03.svg?cdnVersion=1123"/>

+`You start out thinking your repository is synchronized, but then git fetch reveals that origin's version of master has progressed since you last checked it.
+Then git merge immediately integrates the remote master into the local one.`